-Irene Antony, a neuroscience major in the School of Arts & Sciences at Washington University in St. Louis, won the Trainee Professional Development Award (TPDA) from the Society for Neuroscience (SfN).
+Irene Antony, a neuroscience major in Arts & Sciences at Washington University in St. Louis, won the Trainee Professional Development Award (TPDA) from the Society for Neuroscience (SfN).

 A: I was born and raised on Long Island, New York.
 I fell in love with the WashU community and the opportunities here.
 I'm interested in becoming a physician-scientist and realized WashU would be a great place for me to explore both science and medicine.
 The mentors I have here are incredible; they are a team who helped me explore my interests and encouraged me to ask my own questions about both the area of science I'm interested in and my future options as a physician.